bpocallaghan/laravel-admin-starter/README.md

 ## Setup (Basic)
 - ```composer create-project bpocallaghan/laravel-admin-starter:dev-master laravel-admin-starter```
 - open .env and set the app info (url, title, description, etc)
+- check the installation with file search by Notepad++ (App\Models\User the new place instead of the the App\User model)
+- check ..TableSeeder.php files because the DB::delete('TRUNCATE.. lines will generate DB errors, comment out them
 - create your database and set db name in .env
 - ```php artisan migrate```
 - ```php artisan db:seed```